 The famous Scottish preacher Alexander Whyte (1837-1921) called the imagination "nothing less than the noblest intellectual attribute of the human mind."
 And Baptist Minister Alex Aronis endorses imaginative Scriptural prayer in his book, Developing Intimacy With God: An Eight-Week Prayer Guide Based on Ignatius' Spiritual Exercises.

 When we walk with Christ on his earthly journey, as recorded in God's Word, we experience firsthand the ever-present love of Christ.
 And, in turn, fall more deeply in love with him.

 The how-to is quite simple.
 Open the Bible to one of your favorite descriptions of Christ in action.
 If you were a witness to Christ's multiplication of the loaves and fishes, what might you see, hear, smell, taste, touch?
 Ask the Holy Spirit to help you create the beloved scenes of Scripture and to be with you as you enter into them.
 Just making a list of the sensory details is a prayerful act.
 Then allow yourself to experience on the stage of your imagination the entire Scripture scene from start to finish.
 Speak with Christ from your heart at the end, perhaps incorporating the exchange into your imagery.

 Imaginative Scriptural Prayer is especially powerful for our children, who are curious, creative, and love to be part of the story.
 Help your child get to know Jesus deeply by entering biblical scenes.
 Let your child be with Christ, in the Temple at twelve, when he feeds the hungry and cures the sick, and, especially, when he invites the little children to come unto him.
-For a guided scriptural prayer see Your Child's Day with Christ.
+For a guided scriptural prayer see Helping Children Grow in Their Love for Jesus.

 © 2019 Sally Metzger